 ZTE cloud core network can be deployed quickly.
 It provides scalable and elastic environment, enhancing the security and the regulatory compliance.
 Also, it realizes fast service innovation by the on-demand open service architecture, shortening the new business deployment cycle significantly and saving the operator's costs.

 ZTE cloud core network already supports the virtualization of all the core network elements.
-In the year of 2016, all the network elements of ZTE cloud core network have been commercially used in Belarus in a large scale, including vEPC/vUDC/vCS/vIMS.
-This is the first full-NE commercial virtualized core network in the industry.
+Since 2016, all the network elements of ZTE cloud core network have been commercially used in Belarus in a large scale, including vEPC/vUDC/vCS/vIMS.
+This is the first commercial launch of full-NE virtualized core network in the industry.

 ↓ White Paper：IDC - ZTE Enabling CSP Digital Transformation to the Cloud Era